 Let me explain with an example.
 Assume company “A” has 5 promoters, each holding a 20% stake in the business.
-This company earns a profit before tax (PBT) of Rs 100 Cr in FY 2019/20.
-The promoters decide to dividend out the profits as the business doesn’t really require additional capital.
+Say this company earns a profit before tax (PBT) of Rs 100 Cr in FY 2019/20.
+Say the promoters decide to dividend out the profits.
 Here are the taxes that will have to be paid:

 The professional investor

 The mandate for a professional investor is to earn the maximum returns in the most efficient way possible for the money they manage.
 Naturally, this investor, like the promoters, now looks for a return on investment (ROI) in terms of selling his or her stake at a higher price to someone else rather than trying to earn from dividends due to the tax inefficiency.
 Growth is a fatal attraction for all professional investors.
 So, for example, our company A uses the Rs 100 crores of pre-tax profits that weren’t taken out as salary or dividend and spends the money to grow faster than 50% YOY, becoming attractive to a new investor at a higher valuation.
 An efficient way even for the investor who came in at Rs 5000 crore valuation to generate returns.